Protecting life on Earth – the environment and natural resources Fostering nature conservation, protecting biodiversity, securing local prosperity

 Farmers harvesting rice

-The country's natural resources are under extreme pressure.
+However, Madagascar's natural resources are under extreme pressure.
 More and more areas of rainforest are chopped down or cleared by slash and burn to obtain firewood and create new farmland.
-There are many reasons for this: a lack of alternative sources of energy in rural areas; the deeply ingrained tradition of farming on cleared forest land; and great demand for new farmland due to the fact that the population is growing and existing farmland is increasingly threatened by erosion due to overexploitation.
+There are many reasons for this: a lack of alternative sources of energy in rural areas; the deeply ingrained tradition of farming on cleared forest land; and great demand for new farmland due to the fact that the population is growing and existing farmland is increasingly threatened by erosion because of overexploitation.
 Forests are also being cut down so that precious woods can be exported.

 Deforestation is leading to the further deterioration of soil quality and of the hydrological balance, causing agricultural productivity to decline and poverty in rural areas to increase.
 The impact of climate change is putting additional pressure on the country's delicate ecosystems.